-Class B ordinary share will be convertible into one Class A ordinary share at any time by the holder thereof.
-Class A ordinary shares will not be convertible into Class B ordinary shares under any circumstances.
-Upon any transfer of Class B ordinary shares by a holder to any person or entity which is not an affiliate of such holder, such Class B ordinary shares shall be automatically and immediately converted into the equivalent number of Class A ordinary shares.
+Class B ordinary share will be entitled to 10 votes, and each Class C ordinary share will be entitled to five votes.
+Each Class B ordinary share or each Class C ordinary share will be convertible into one Class A ordinary share at any time by the holder thereof.
+Class A ordinary shares will not be convertible into Class B ordinary shares or Class C ordinary shares under any circumstances.
+Upon any transfer of Class B ordinary shares or Class C ordinary shares by a holder to any person or entity which is not an affiliate of such holder, such Class B ordinary shares or Class C ordinary shares shall be automatically and immediately converted into the equivalent number of Class A ordinary shares.
 See "Description of Share Capital" for more information.